 1. An Invitation Is Not a Summons

-Additionally, their holidays will now include the need to gather with both sides of their family, and I never want to be guilty of making my kids feel as though their in-laws are my personal competition for their time and attention.
+Additionally, their holidays will now include the need to gather with both sides of their family.
+And I never want my kids to feel as though their in-laws are my personal competition for their time and attention.

 2. Don’t Keep Score

 If your son hasn’t called in a long time, and you want to hear his voice, then (for heaven’s sake!) call him!
 Don’t fall into the trap of tracking who last called and whose ‘turn’ it is to make the move.
-For years and from a close vantage point, I watched a parent and child dynamic unfold in which each one was waiting for the other to call—the end result was two silent phones and a fractured, bitter relationship.
+For years I watched a parent and child dynamic unfold in which each one was waiting for the other to call.
+The end result was two silent phones and a fractured, bitter relationship.

 3. When You Are Offering To Be Helpful, Make Sure Everyone Is Operating From the Same Definition of ‘Help’